 Online Learning Overview

+Some of the advantages to online learning include course material accessibility, flexible scheduling, more academic options, and the opportunity to build valuable skills.
 Online schooling is a popular alternative to attending a brick-and-mortar college or university.
-While not every program or school imaginable has an online option, a large number of them do, and many programs are nationally or regionally accredited.
+While not every program or school has an online option, a large number of them do, and many programs are nationally or regionally accredited.
 Though online students don't get the face-to-face experiences of a typical on-campus student, there are many benefits and advantages to online learning, also known as distance learning or e-learning.

 Many adults who want to return to school might be working full time, or they might also have a family to care for.
 For those people, taking the time to drive out to class in the evenings while working during the day is not feasible.
 Online education allows for the attendance of class wherever the student has access to the Internet.
 Online learning is, in many cases, available 24 hours a day and seven days a week, so the student can participate in class whenever it's most convenient.

-Students also save money, since some online programs cost less per credit hour, and students have no transportation expenses.
-Individuals who have children also may study at home and save on the cost of child care.
-Students may also be able to reduce the total course time if they can devote more time in single sittings.
+Students also save money, since some online programs cost less per credit hour and there are no transportation expenses.
+Individuals who have children may save on the cost of childcare by studying at home.
+They may also be able to reduce the total course time if they can devote more time in single sittings.

-Online learning also provides many additional benefits beyond just convenience and financial savings.
-An independent approach to distance learning teaches the student to be a more effective time manager.
-With online learning, a student may develop the technological skills needed in their future careers.
-Knowledge of the functions of the Internet, typing and software programs are necessary to be considered digitally literate, and online learning helps strengthen these skills.
+Online learning provides the opportunity for individuals to build valuable life and professional skills.
+For instance, the independent study aspects of distance learning can help students improve their time management skills.
+In addition, with online learning, a student may develop the technological skills needed in their future careers.
+Knowledge of the functions of the Internet, typing, and software programs are necessary to be considered digitally literate, and online learning helps strengthen these skills.